Bill Gates Is First Guest Editor In Time Magazine's 94-Year History - Slashdot

 He Should Donate To The MS Veterans Foundation (Score:2)

 Why all the hate against Bill?
-(Score:3)

-The world likes standards.
-If you make software for home users you ideally only want to make it for one platform and you want it to be so simple your grandmother can use it without making a support call.
-Microsoft gave the world that and they also made it easy for developers.
-Ask anyone who ever created anything for a Mac in the early 90s how easy it was just to make a window appear.
-Microsoft also did everything possible to make your old programs run on new versions of their OS.
-So that accounting software that ran on DOS 5.1 still works under Windows 10.
-Microsoft gained their OS dominance through being smart and working hard.

-Did they abuse their dominant position in the OS to gain an advantage else where?
-Yeah
+(Score:2, Insightful)

 Re: Why all the hate against Bill?
 (Score:2)